Kapp Putsch

 Although the legitimate German government was forced to flee the city, the coup failed after a few days, when large sections of the German population joined a general strike called by the government.
 Most civil servants refused to cooperate with Kapp and his allies.
 Despite its failure, the Putsch had significant consequences for the future of the Weimar Republic.
-It was also one of the direct causes of the Ruhr uprising a few weeks later, which the government suppressed by military force, after having dealt leniently with leaders of the Putsch.
-These events polarized the German electorate, resulting in a shift in the majority after the June 1920 Reichstag elections.
+It was also one of the direct causes of the Ruhr uprising a few weeks later, which the government suppressed by military force, after having dealt leniently with leaders of the Kapp Putsch.
+These events polarized the German electorate, resulting in a shift in the majority after the June 1920 Reichstag election.